KirstenBolda/js-notes/js_by_topic/methods.md

 ```

-- how to capitalize the first letter of a group of words:
+- how to capitalize the first letter of an array of words:

 ```
 const myCats = ['newton', 'galileo','rutherford']